opengauss-mirror/docs/content/en/docs/Developerguide/create-table-partition.md

     ```

--   Example 5: Create a list partitioned table  **test\_list**.
+-   Example 5: Create list partitioned table  **test\_list**.
 The table initially contains four partitions and the partition key is of the INT type.
 The ranges of the four partitions are 2000, 3000, 4000, and 5000 respectively.

     ```
     -- Create the test_list table.